Food Insecurity

 Addressing a Local Need

 In 2012 Dr. Lisa Chamberlain and other local pediatricians were seeing rising rates of food insecurity among her patients and their families.
-Not sure how to address this issue, she and colleague Dr. Janine Bruce reached out to the local Ravenswood City School District to see if there were consistencies in this pattern.
+Not sure how to address this issue, she and Dr. Janine Bruce reached out to the local Ravenswood City School District to see if there were consistencies in this pattern.
 Ms. Ruth Woods, Director of Student Services at RCSD, said that teachers, staff and administrators were absolutely seeing high rates of food insecurity among their students and their families.
 When we asked how we could help, Ms. Woods simply said help me feed the kids and their parents over the summer.
 It was from this conversation that our collaborative efforts were born.

 History